quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ACK encoding, especially when paths have highly different latencies, this approach requires the use of a connection ID.
-Therefore use of a single number space can be beneficial when endpoints use zero-length connection ID for less overhead, e.g., in highly constrained networks that do not benefit from exposing the connection ID in the header.
+Therefore use of a single number space can be beneficial when endpoints use zero-length connection ID for less overhead.

 ## Using One Packet Number Space